CarrieFilion/carriefilion.github.io/about/contact-me.md

-You can reach me at cfilion@jhu.edu
+You can reach me at cfilion@flatironinstitute.org